ArcBees/dev-site/site/src/main/markdown/gwtp_v2/security/index.md

 ## Gatekeeper on method level
-You can also use a Gatekeeper on Presenter method level.
+You can also use a Gatekeeper on the Presenter method level.
 Here is an example for that:

 ```java
 public class ManufacturerPresenter extends Presenter<MyView, MyProxy>